sanger-bentley-group/gps-pipeline/README.md

     cd gps-unified-pipeline
     ```
 3. (Optional) You could perform initialisation to download all required additional files and Docker images, so the pipeline can be used at any time with or without the Internet afterward.
+   > ⚠️ Docker Desktop / Engine must be running, and Internet connection is required.
     ```
-    # Docker Desktop / Engine must be running, and an active Internet connection is required.

     ./nextflow run main.nf --init
     ```

 ### Run
-> ⚠️ Important
->
-> Docker Desktop / Engine must be running.
->
-> An active Internet connection is required in the first run (if initialisation was not performed) to download additional files.
+> ⚠️ Docker Desktop / Engine must be running.
+Internet connection is required in the first run (if initialisation was not performed).
 - You can run the pipeline without options.
 It will attempt to get the raw reads from the default location (`input` directory inside the `gps-unified-pipeline` local repository)
   ```
   ./nextflow run main.nf